veloduff/deploy-secure-nodejs-env/README.md

 [~/repos/app-testing]$ npm i express express-session dotenv body-parser
 ```

-Now create (cut-n-paste) the application `app.js` using the `session-with-https.js` file.
+Now create (cut-n-paste) the application `app.js` using the `session-with-https.js` as the source.
 The final Node.js project structure should look like this:

 ```bash
 .